 The Unaweep-Tabeguache byway has some serious “if only the canyon walls could talk” moments.
 From prehistoric giants to Spanish friars and 19th-century mining to WWII atomic weaponry, Unaweep has a captivating history.

 Just outside the town of Naturita in southwest Colorado is the Hanging Flume — an aqueduct system built to transport water in the late 1800s.
 Remains cling to sheer canyon walls (pictured above) for visitors to peer into Colorado’s mining history and the engineering that helped create an enormous industry.

 Download the free self-guided tour at the Hanging Flume heritage website to play in the car while exploring area.
 The audio podcast has guided driving directions and interesting factoids compiled by historians, archaeologists and engineers.
-You can also read about a recent outbreak of "flume fever."

 2. MillerCoors Brewery Tour: Lariat Loop Scenic Byway

 The Lariat Loop circles through rolling foothills, vivacious red-rock formations, fossil zones and historic mining towns — hard to believe, since the loop begins just minutes from downtown Denver.